spencerbertsch1/DS4H/notebooks/README.md

 # Notebooks used in DS4H Class

-Note that the modeling notebooks were authored by Franklin Ruan

-EDA Notebooks were authored by Spencer Bertsch
+Notebooks were authored by Franklin Ruan, Spencer Bertsch and Ke Lou